• Skip to primary navigation

 Pretend as if you are describing the item to someone who can’t even see the item.
 Use descriptors like:

 Additional tip- make sure you search the descriptive phrase in multiple places.
-I tend to start with Google, then if no luck I go to Poshmark, then eBay.
-There are times I get different results, and find the item on one site and not the others!
+Start with Google, then if no luck search the same phrase on Poshmark, then on eBay.
+At times you will get different results between the different websites.

-Each piece of clothing has a unique fabric content, so this is yet another way you can find your exact item online!
+Each piece of clothing has a unique fabric content, so this is yet another way you can find your exact item online.
 Go back to your Google search and type “free people xx% cotton, xx% polyester” and see what results you find.
-The same method applies as earlier, search this phrase on different platforms if you have no search results on one - Google, Poshmark, eBay, etc.

 Do you have any additional tips or tricks to find stock photos for an item?
 Comment below!